openstack-infra/nodepool/doc/source/installation.rst

 The logging configuration file is in the standard python logging `configuration file format
 <http://docs.python.org/2/library/logging.config.html#configuration-file-format>`.
-The Nodepool configuration file is described in configuration_.
+The Nodepool configuration file is described in :ref:`configuration`.